ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 = Can I remove the selector, so that the plugin will display only one list? = Yes.
 Just use the *show* option to display only one list, as explained in description

+= What happened to the language folder? =
+As of version 2.7.1, this plugin no longer ships with translation files.
+Translations will be available at http://translate.wordpress.org and they will be updated through WordPress process.

 == Screenshots ==